xposedbones/gridder/README.md

 Link to the css (dist/gridder.min.css) and have fun!

 ## Demo
-I've put together a quick demo available [here](http://gridder.xposedbones.com)
+I've put together a quick demo available [here](http://gridder.xposedbones.com) and you can play with it [on codepen](http://codepen.io/xposedbones/pen/gbemeb)

 ##Customizing
 If you want to customize the breakpoints or other things, please check **build/_gridConfig.scss** to make some changes.